A Plan to Renew the Promise of American Life, Plank 1

 Political parties.
 Political parties are voluntary associations of private citizens banding together to affect public policy.
 Our Constitution cannot function effectively without them.
 Parties should be free to nominate their own candidates, and adopt their own platforms, without any meddling from non-party members.
 At the same time, states should allow lots of parties on the ballot, not just the two big ones.
 Governments should not rig the game to keep third or minor parties off the ballot.
 If we are going to restore citizens’ ability to reap the benefits of political parties, we will have to get rid of certain anti-party “reforms,” specifically primary elections and especially open and jungle primaries.
 Primaries enable local governments to influence public policy by meddling in parties’ nominating processes.
 Parties are forced to allow anyone who claims to be a party member to vote on nominations, not just those who are truly committed to the party’s principles and platform.
 In other words, lazy, occasional, half-hearted, and even malicious voters are encouraged to swamp the votes of real party supporters, in order to drive the parties in the direction of favoring the status quo.
 “Open” primaries are designed to narrow the range of ideas that can have be heard in public affairs (again, to advantage the status quo), by enabling partisans of one political party to participate in the internal affairs of another.
 In “jungle” or “non-partisan” primaries, all candidates are forced to compete on the same ballot, regardless of party.
 Jungle primaries are an invitation to one-party control of a jurisdiction, and I think Congress may have power to outlaw them under the Constitution’s Guarantee Clause.
 Certainly states should eschew them.
 What should states do instead of primaries?
 They should let parties make their choices at state conventions, where delegates chosen in precinct-level caucus meetings gather to make the decisions in person.
 This used to be the default system in most places, and is still used in Utah.
 Neighbors living in each precinct choose a delegate to represent their precinct at the state convention.
 This system ensures that people who are familiar with each other have a chance to debate and discuss the races at hand, face to face.
 Unlike primaries, which are easily influenced by deep-pocket corporate interests mounting paid advertising campaigns, influencing neighborhood caucuses requires lots of old-fashioned person-to-person organizing, which requires having a lot of identified and motivated local supporters.
 Remote big-money interests are usually pretty bad at that kind of organizing.
 An in-person process improves the quality of nominations and platforms by attracting voters who know and care about the issues and candidates.

 Gerrymandering.
 Gerrymandering—the practice whereby the representatives choose the electors rather than the other way around—is a disgusting American custom.
 But constitutionally speaking, it’s a matter for the states to address, not Congress.
 Some states seem to have had success in reducing gerrymandering by handing the job of drawing district lines over to an independent commission.
-That works where the commission is well-designed to minimize partisan distortion.
-Leaving the task to judges, as some states do, is dangerous.
+That works where the commission is well-designed to minimize partisan distortion, and must follow certain sensible rules.
+Leaving the line-drawing task to judges, as some states do, is dangerous.
 Judges can be just as partisan as elected officials.
-Better to select commissioners known for their honesty and impartiality and measure their work against certain rules, such as maximizing the compactness and simplicity of districts, regardless of partisan distribution.
+Better to select commissioners known for their honesty and impartiality and measure their work against such rules as: Keep districts compact and simple and follow county lines where possible, regardless of partisan distribution.
 Even more dangerous to liberty is the system known as proportional representation.
 It severely attenuates the link between voter and representative and tends to centralize power in the hands of party bosses and entrenched incumbents.
 Most countries use proportional representation, alas.
 We should not.
-We are much better off with the ancient Anglo-Saxon system of geographic districts, which helps preserve liberty and limited government by keeping the representative closely dependent on his constituents.
+We are much better off with the ancient Anglo-Saxon system of single-member, geographic districts, which helps preserve liberty and limited government by keeping the representative closely dependent on his constituents.

 One man, one vote.
 Neither justice nor ballot integrity dictate that we apportion congressional districts on a strict basis of “one man, one vote.”
 That principle is admirable, but isn’t always practical and shouldn’t be taken to extremes.
 The Founders provided a sufficient approximation of “one man, one vote” through decennial redistricting, and we should stick with that.